 Salesforce Commerce Cloud with Headless Commerce

-In order to maintain their rapid innovation in the future, they needed to build out capabilities and detect early signs of shifting of the retailer industries towards headless commerce.
-Salesforce Community Cloud, API Community empower app developers, partners, and employees with the self-service resources and support.
-Commerce Cloud Developer Center (CCDC) enables developers to discover new Commerce Cloud APIs, software development kits and toolkits.
+To maintain their rapid innovation in the future, they needed to build out capabilities and detect early signs of shifting the retailer industries towards headless commerce.
+API Community Cloud empowers app developers, partners, and employees with self-service resources and support.
+Commerce Cloud Developer Center (CCDC) enables developers to discover new Commerce Cloud APIs, software development kits, and toolkits.

-Salesforce B2C Commerce enabled headless commerce for their customers by decoupling APIs from the platform and unlocks data.
-Overall, developers appreciate CCDC as it is making Commerce Cloud a future-proof commerce platform.
+Salesforce B2C Commerce enabled headless commerce for their customers by decoupling APIs from the platform and unlocking data.
+Overall, developers appreciate CCDC as it makes Commerce Cloud a future-proof commerce platform.

 Time to go Headless?

-In Digital Commerce, we are witnessing a change in customer behavior, customer journeys are increasingly fragmented and new touch points are emerging, which calls for new shifts in technological strategies.
-In “headless” commerce solutions Organizations can build personalized customer experiences, gain the freedom to experiment, increase their agility and scale more efficiently.
-To have best-in-class commerce functionalities backed by powerful platforms such as Salesforce, it provides businesses with maximum flexibility.
+In Digital Commerce, we are witnessing a change in customer behavior, customer journeys are increasingly fragmented, and new touchpoints are emerging, which calls for recent shifts in technological strategies.
+In “headless” commerce solutions, Organizations can build personalized customer experiences, gain the freedom to experiment, increase their agility, and scale more efficiently.
+Having best-in-class commerce functionalities backed by powerful platforms such as Salesforce provides businesses with maximum flexibility.

 ETG is a Salesforce Strategic partner.
 Headquartered in Plano, Texas, ETG is ISO 9001:2015 certified company with a global delivery center in Hyderabad, India.
 We have a dedicated team serving the business worldwide from multiple locations in the US, Canada, UAE, UK, Australia, and India.
 Over the last two decades, we have been dedicated to customer success through leveraging emerging technologies.
 We specialize in providing customized and tailor-made solutions for retailers starting their eCommerce journey.